maartenba/maartenba.github.io/_posts/2020-04-02-streaming-a-community-event-on-youtube-sharing-the-technologies-and-learnings-from-virtual-azure-community-day.markdown

 If you want to go live on multiple channels at once, check a service like [Restream](https://restream.io/).
 This lets you add Twitch/Facebook/Twitter/... as secondary targets of your stream.

 > *Tip: I **highly recommend doing a few test streams**.
 You can create these on YouTube and make them unlisted or private.
-Test streams will hep build confidence and smooth out kinks.
+Test streams will help build confidence and smooth out kinks.
 Don't use the "real" event that is already scheduled, create new test events and use their stream keys.*
 >
 > *I want to thank my colleagues to help me test this setup with very interesting streams discussing taco's vs. burrito's, a session on how Gatsby is both amazing and awful, a rant on random things, and more.
 Those videos have all been deleted, but they very much helped build experience.
 Thanks, all!*